argoverse/user-guide/guide/src/tasks/scenario_mining.md

 ### Submission Format

+The submission site and leaderboard are hosted at [EvalAI](https://eval.ai/web/challenges/challenge-page/2469/overview).
+You are required to submit a .pkl file.
 The evaluation expects a dictionary of lists of dictionaries

 ```python
 {